stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): If I was missing the item name, what symbol would represent this missing value?
 - Question (kveng−stat6250): Why do the remaining variables are initialized to missing?
 - *Question* (lwang30-stat6250): What are the values of _N_ , _ERROR_ , and the remaining variables before the second observation starts to be read ?
+- Question (aoneill2−stat6250): How can you use the assignment of values to variables in a SAS file during execution to track the execution of a DATA step?